Benchmarking projected Hartree-Fock as an approximation: Methods

 We refer to true local minima, that is, self-consistent solutions that satisfy all of our criteria (the Hartree-Fock condition (\ref{HFcondition}) and non-negative eigenvalues for the stability matrix--zero eigenvalues arise from degeneracy under rotation) as \textit{stable minima}.
 In particular we call the stable global minimum the \textit{HF minimum}, or the primary minimum, and other stable local minima as secondary minima.
 While it is not unreasonable to think of secondary minima as examples of shape coexistence \cite{RevModPhys.83.1467}, it is possible to find states with the same ``shape'' (i.e. quadrupole deformation parameters $\beta$ and $\gamma$, which we find by diagonalizing the mass quadrupole tensor as in \cite{PhysRevC.61.034303}), but which are demonstrably different states, for example that they have significantly different expectation values of spin or pairing.
 Conversely, with a pure pairing interaction we find multiple stable minima with the exact same HF energy but with dramatically different shape parameters and even different expectation values of angular momentum $J^2$.

-Self-consistent solutions from diagonalization that nonetheless fail one or more of our tests for a true minimum (satisfying the Hartree-Fock condition (\ref{HFcondition}), or either of the TDA or stability matrix having negative eigenvalues) we call \textit{unstable solutions}.
-In section \ref{diagVSgrad} we discuss the stability of solutions found self-consistently through diagonalization: in general diagonalization found stable minima for even-even nuclides, but failed to do so for odd-A and odd-odd nuclides.
+{Solutions from diagonalization that are converged in energy but which} nonetheless fail one or more of our tests for a true minimum (satisfying the Hartree-Fock condition (\ref{HFcondition}), or either of the TDA or stability matrix having negative eigenvalues) we call \textit{unstable solutions}.
+In section \ref{diagVSgrad} we discuss the stability of solutions found self-consistently through diagonalization: diagonalization {often but not always} found stable minima for even-even nuclides, but failed to do so for odd-A and odd-odd nuclides.
 Modifications such as taking linear combinations of old and new $\mathbf{h}$ did not appreciably change this scenario.

-An alternate to diagonalization is gradient descent, \cite{ring2004nuclear,PhysRevC.84.014312}, which more reliably finds stable minima.
+{Often one calls upon various measures for odd numbers of particles, such as blocking~\cite{schunck2017solution,PhysRevC.81.024316} or the equal filling approximation~\cite{PhysRevC.78.014304}.
+Instead we turn to an alternative to diagonalization:} gradient descent, \cite{ring2004nuclear,PhysRevC.84.014312}, which more reliably finds stable minima.
 Here one explores an energy surface by applying

 where we let $Z_{mi} = h_{mi}$.
 The minima we find are generally stable (true) minima, and always had the same energy or lower than solutions found by diagonalization.
-While secondary stable local minima are common, we only found a small number of saddlepoints, that is, solutions which satsify the Hartree-Fock condition (\ref{HFcondition}) but for which the stability matrix has at least one negative eigenvalue.
+While secondary stable local minima are common, we only found a small number of saddlepoints, that is, solutions which satisfy the Hartree-Fock condition (\ref{HFcondition}) but for which the stability matrix has at least one negative eigenvalue.
 For example, in the $sd$ shell with the USDB interaction, $^{26}$Ne has a true prolate minimum at -77.26 MeV with $\beta=0.12$, but also has an oblate saddlepoint at -76.26 MeV and $\beta = 0.07$.